its-a-feature/HealthInspector/README.md

 If you want to execute this outside of an Apfell apfell-jxa payload, you can execute it with osascript:
 `osascript HealthInspector.js`.
 You will need to append to the bottom of the script the function you want to call though.
 The script itself is just a list of functions.

+A lot of these functions are user specific.
+If you're running as `root` or another user and want to get this information for a specific user, simply supply the username to the function call as follows: `jsimport_call All_Checks({user: "itsafeature"});`

 ## Current Functions

 The current list of functions and associated files is below: